 “That's the best I've seen him play in my three years here,” teammate Lars Eller said.
 “He just took some games over.
 It was impressive.
 He was our best player.
 Him and Nick, but especially O, he just took it to another level.
 Physicality-wise, he enforced his will out there and when he decides to do that, he's almost unstoppable.
 That was exciting to see."

 Almost everything Ovechkin does now is unprecedented.
 In the past 20 NHL seasons dating to 1998-99, there have been 28 different 50-goal seasons as scoring has become harder thanks to better goalie play, equipment and more tactical defensive systems.
 And yet Ovechkin owns 29 percent of those 50-goal seasons.
 His 89 points (51 goals, 38 assists) were his most since 2009-10.

 For now, Ovechkin will settle for another IIHF World Championship.
 He has helped Russia win gold at the event three times (2008, 2010 and 2014).

-Russia will likely play one of those teams in the quarterfinals on Thursday so nothing is guaranteed.
-The semifinals would be Saturday if they do win and then the gold-medal game - or the bronze-medal game - would be Sunday.
-Then, finally, Ovechkin can rest and get ready for his 15th NHL season with two years left on his contract with the Capitals.
+They advanced to the quarterfinals on Thursday where they will play the United States.
+Given its play so far, Russia is favored to win gold but nothing is guaranteed.
+The semifinals would be Saturday if they win and the gold-medal game is set for Sunday.
+Then, finally, Ovechkin can rest before preparing for his 15th NHL season with two years left on his contract with the Capitals.